tom-doerr/dummy_1/README.md

 # Task Manager

-A simple task manager web application using Node.js and Express.
-Tasks are stored in-memory and reset when the server restarts.
+A simple client-side task manager web application.
+Tasks are stored in your browser using `localStorage`.

 ## Setup